Scarpa Maestrale XT Review

 Ease of Use

 All buckles and latches are full-size and all metal.
 Everything worked for us, even in tough freezing conditions.
-All buckles work in wet and icy conditions, and the cam strap on top doesn't ice up as Velcro versions do.
+All the Maestrale XT buckles work in wet and icy conditions, and the cam strap on top doesn't ice up as Velcro versions do.
 The earliest Maestrale boots suffered issues with the ski/walk lever on the back.
 We had no such issues and don't anticipate any in longer-term use.
+Scarpa effectively fixed this prior issue.

 We have one "ease of use" complaint, at least as compared to other shoes in the Scarpa Maestrale family.
 All other Maestrale boots positioned one buckle straight across the instep; this attribute has been removed for the beefiest XT.
 Why?
 We don't know.
 The instep buckle has advantages in fit, transitions, uphill performance, and downhill power.
 Scarpa's inclusion of it set the Maestrale family apart from many other options on the market.
 To remove it for the XT is curious at best.

 The purchase price of the Maestrale XT is in line with other boots in its category.
-If you, like many do, insist on upgraded boot liners, the Maestrale XT can save you hundreds of dollars.
+Like many, if you insist on upgraded boot liners, the Maestrale XT can save you hundreds of dollars.
 The included Intuition liner is almost exactly what many choose to add as an aftermarket feature to purchased touring boots.
 If that is your preference, the Maestrale edges pretty far ahead in initial value.

 The Scarpa XT is a solid, downhill-oriented boot with comfort, warmth, and fit considerations more similar to typical mid-range touring boots.
 We liked using it for downhill prioritized days but dreaded dragging it up bigger climbs, whether on foot or skins.